Civil groups want EU lawmakers to boost privacy rights in planned WhatsApp, Skype rules

+TechnologyCivil groups want EU lawmakers to boost privacy rights in planned WhatsApp, Skype rules

-BRUSSELS (Reuters) - Amnesty International, Privacy International and 28 other civil and human rights groups on Wednesday urged EU lawmakers to take a strong stand on privacy rights in proposed rules governing Facebook’s WhatsApp and Microsoft’s Skype.
+Amnesty International, Privacy International and 28 other civil and human rights groups on Wednesday urged EU lawmakers to take a strong stand on privacy rights in proposed rules governing Facebook's (FB.O) WhatsApp and Microsoft's (MSFT.O) Skype.

 The call by the group in a letter to the European Parliament, whose members are spread out across Europe, is in response to what they said are attempts by EU countries to weaken privacy rights.